Charlie Brown (footballer, born 1896)

 Charles Wilson Brown (30 April 1896 – 9 April 1956) was an Australian rules footballer who played for Collingwood in the Victorian Football League (VFL).

+Brown played juniors with Balmain Junior Football Club in the Victorian Metropolitan Football League.

 Brown played as a defender over eight seasons for Collingwood in the VFL.
 In his second season, Brown won a premiership with Collingwood in their Grand Final win over Fitzroy.